Duke Ambassadors: Student band leaders at Duke University

 One year into his time at Duke, Brown took over leadership of the Blue Devils, which Laney had vacated upon graduating in 1933.
 Brown led the group Les Brown and his Blue Devils from 1933 to 1936, achieving prominence across the southeast through regular tours of the region.
 Brown took the band on a particularly successful regional tour during the summer of 1936, after which he relocated to New York City to pursue a professional career in music.

 It was there a mere two years later, in 1938, that Brown formed the group Les Brown and His Band of Renown.
-The band achieved immediate success, performing such notable hit songs as "Sentimental Journey" (1945), whose release coincided with the end of WWII in Europe and became the unofficial homecoming theme for many veterans.
+The band achieved immediate success, performing such notable hit songs as "Sentimental Journey" (1945), whose release coincided with the end of World War II in Europe and became the unofficial homecoming theme for many veterans.
 The band recorded numerous other hit songs, including "My Dreams Are Getting Better All the Time" (1945) and "I've Got My Love to Keep Me Warm" (1946).
 The band's featured vocalist during this period was Doris Day, who Brown had recruited to join the group in the 1940s.
 The band went on to perform for nearly fifty years with Bob Hope, while also serving as the house band for "The Steve Allen Show" (1959–61) and "The Dean Martin Show" (1963–72).
 In 1993–94 Brown received a Distinguished Alumni Award from Duke University.
 Upon Brown's passing in 2001, his son Les Brown Jr. became the leader of the Band of Renown.